awps/zerowp-social-profiles/readme.txt

 Create links to profiles from 170+ social networks

 == Installation ==
-1. Upload the `social-profiles` folder to the `/wp-content/plugins/` directory
+1. Upload the `zerowp-social-profiles` folder to the `/wp-content/plugins/` directory
-2. Activate the 'Social Profiles' plugin through the 'Plugins' menu in WordPress
+2. Activate the 'ZeroWP Social Profiles' plugin through the 'Plugins' menu in WordPress

 == Changelog ==
 = 1.0 =